All the stars who’ve put themselves forward for Celebrity Traitors series 2

 Danny Dyer

-Former EastEnders star Danny Dyer has revealed he turned bosses down when they approached him for the first celebrity series – but he has since changed his mind.
+Former EastEnders star Danny Dyer has revealed that he turned bosses down when they approached him for the first series of Celebrity Traitors – but he has since changed his mind.

-Speaking on his and daughter Dani’s Live and Let Dyers podcast, he explained: “They did sniff around me about it.
+Speaking on the Live and Let Dyers podcast, which he hosts with his daughter Dani, he explained: “They did sniff around me about it.
 It was a ‘no’ from me because, for one, I hadn’t seen it, but now I’m into it.”

 Join our commenting forum